- TOMA Project Space

 Launching Saturday 22 May 2021

 > Group exhibition at TOMA Project Space, Unit 13, Royals Shopping Centre, Southend, SS1 1DG.
 Opening Saturday 22 May from 12-6pm.
-Then open 23 May to 19 June (on Fridays, Saturdays and Sundays).
+EXTENDED until 12th September (open Saturdays and Sundays).

 > A series of workshops and events at The Old Waterworks, North Road, Westcliff-on-Sea, Essex, SS0 7AB every Saturday and Sunday, > full schedule below.